git-lfs/lfs-test-server/README.md

 these variables are not set (which is the default), the administrative interface is disabled.

-To use the LFS test server with the Git LFS client, configure it in the repository's `.gitconfig` file:
+To use the LFS test server with the Git LFS client, configure it in the repository's `.lfsconfig`:

 ```